Search

 Sesame Oil: I always use toasted sesame for a deeper flavor.

-Rice Vinegar: This adds such a soft amount of acid to pickle the cucumber and onion.
+Rice Vinegar: This adds a soft acid to pickle the cucumber and onion.

 Black Sesame Seeds: I like using black seeds for color, but white seeds would be great, too.